getify/You-Dont-Know-JS/scope-closures/ch3.md

 * How non-strict mode `this` default-binding works for function calls, and whether the "global object" used will contain expected global variables.

-* How "hoisting" (see Chapter 5) works across multiple line entries.
+* How hoisting (covered later in this chapter) works across multiple line entries.

 * ...several others